na-talia/git-test/README.md

 This command fetches and merges changes on the remote server to your working directory.

-Git Pull Command - Git Commands - Edureka git stash
+Git Pull Command - Git Commands git stash

 Usage: git stash save